celulaproject/celula/README.md

 ## Problem

-We want to be able to trust in a server rather than on the entities or organizations who launched the server.
-In particular the server's ability to store cryptographic keys that no third party can alter or access, which can be preserved over time, and exposed to interact with through an API.

-This problem is equivalent to solving two separate problems:
 > - How can I give proof that my service is actually running a given code, always.
-- How can I give proof that nobody has physical or remote access to the server.
+- How can I give proof that nobody has user nor root access to the server.

-If I can prove that my server is always running a given code and nobody can access the server then if that code exposes a cryptographic signing, encrypting and decrypting API I have a solution.
+If I can prove that my server is always running a given code and nobody can access the server then I have a solution.

 ## Previous work